grafana/explore-profiles/docs/sources/_index.md

       height: 24
     - title: Determine your use case
       href: ./troubleshooting/
-      description: Chones one of the wwo most common use cases to guide your exploration.
+      description: Choose one of the two most common use cases to guide your exploration.
       height: 24
     - title: Choose a view
       href: ./choose-a-view/